Skip to main content

 Step 1: Initialize a new application

-In a terminal, execute the edge command:
+In a terminal, execute the edge command to initialize a new application:

 $ edge app init